kelveden/smoke-signals/README.md

 ## Why?

-In busier Campfire rooms it can be difficult to keep track of discussions that are relevant. smoke-signals tries to reduce the noise only alerting you to the messages that match specific pattern(s).
+In busier Campfire rooms it can be difficult to keep track of discussions that are relevant. smoke-signals tries to reduce the noise by only alerting you to the messages that match specific pattern(s).

 ## Usage